vanHeemstraSystems/c4-model/README.md

 Based on "sprague.andy.plantuml.c4" at https://github.com/andysprague44/sprague.andy.plantuml.c4

-C4-PlantUML combines the benefits of PlantUML and the C4 model for providing a simple way of describing and communicate software architectures
+C4-PlantUML combines the benefits of PlantUML and the C4 model for providing a simple way of describing and communicate software architectures.
+The addition of Azure icons helps to visualize Azure systems too.

 ## 100 - Introduction